FacuBozzi/shiftrx-healthcare/README.md

 - **Filterable shift list** with status pills and contextual actions (apply, confirmed, filled, cancelled).
 - **Applications hub** summarizing every submission with live status.
 - **Hire API** (`POST /api/hire`) flips a shift to `HIRED`, records the provider, and rejects competing applications (used for the follow-up interview requirement).
+- **Optimistic apply/withdraw** actions that update UI state instantly and revert on failure.
 - **Jest tests** covering server actions and hire orchestration logic.

 ## 🧰 Stack